Skip to Main Content

 Google Scholar Search

 Google Scholar is a vertical search engine indexing only a select portion of the web.
 It searches across many disciplines to find journal articles, books, theses & dissertations, court opinions, and other scholarly content from academic publishers, professional societies, and select academic web sites.
+It is a great place to access the sort of scholarly research articles you need to complete your deliverables.

 Only some of the sources on Google Scholar are available free in full-text format.
 You can also connect Google Scholar to the MJC Library so it will identify those sources available through the Library databases.
 This is configured automatically on computers you use in labs on East and West campuses.
 To configure this at home, go to "hamburger menu" and choose Settings, then choose Library Links.
 You can link to the Modesto Junior College by typing it into the search box, selecting it, and saving your search.